San Francisco, California

 Sunny Days: 160

-87100 Affordability
+85100 Affordability

 89100 Schools

-66100 Diversity
+100100 Diversity

-59100 Safety
+65100 Safety

-Random Beauty
+The Random Beauty is Unsurpassed

 It is the most irrationally designed city in the country with some grid-like blocks surrounded by fabulous Dr. Seussian roads and neighborhoods.
-This randomness results in wonderful moments where you’ll end up on a street you’ve never been on before, that winds through a neighborhood you never knew existed, and yields a view of a part of the city or bay or ocean, that will continuously amaze you even decades after you first move here.
+This randomness results in wonderful moments where you’ll end up on a street you’ve never been on before, that winds through a neighborhood you never knew existed and yields a view of a part of the city or bay or ocean, that will continuously amaze you even decades after you first move here.

 San Francisco is dominated by small neighborhoods with single family and multi-unit homes, a smattering of low-profile apartment buildings, and a batch of boutique coffee shops, restaurants and absurdly expensive mixed with amazingly cheap second-hand fashion retail.
 Depending on your age and preferences chances are you’ll live in one of these little hamlets.
 Younger, tech go-getters are flocking more to the newer high-rises in the Market Street, South-of-Market areas that are driven by: proximity to work, gyms, organic food, and massive quantities of coffee and THC distribution centers.